Hawkynt/LearnCoding/README.md

 #### Toolset

-- **Compilers and Interpreters:** Obtain the necessary compiler, interpreter, or transpiler for your language.
-For instance, GCC for C/C++, Python for Python, or Node.js for JavaScript.
+- **The most important thing:** Obtain the necessary compiler, interpreter, or transpiler for your language.
+For instance, GCC for C/C++, Python for Python, dotNet Core for C# or VB, or Node.js for JavaScript.
 - **Command Line Skills:** Learn to use the command line to compile, build, and run your applications.
 This fundamental skill is crucial for efficient development and troubleshooting.
 - **Build Scripts:** Write simple build and run scripts to automate your workflow.
 Tools like Makefile, Ant, or shell scripts can streamline repetitive tasks and ensure consistency in your build process.

 #### Marketplaces, Galleries, Stores

 - **Explore Tools:** Discover marketplaces, galleries, or app stores relevant to your language and find tools, plugins, or extensions that can enhance your development experience.
 This might include code linters, formatters, or libraries that can help you code more efficiently and effectively.
-- **Productivity Enhancers:** Look for tools that can speed up your workflow, such as package managers (e.g., npm for JavaScript, pip for Python), version control systems (e.g., Git), and debugging tools.
+- **Productivity Enhancers:** Look for tools that can speed up your workflow, such as template managers, and debugging tools.

 #### Files and Folders